Does everyone experience buyer’s remorse, or is it just me? 🏠 FIRST HOME QUESTIONS 🤷

 Remember, you’ve made the right choice – because you’ve gone through all of these things, you’ve done your research, you’ve asked all of the questions, you’ve looked at all of the right details and you’ve considered everything you can possibly consider that aligns with WHY you chose to purchase your home.

-Still, you’re going to feel the remorse for a bit.
+Still, you’re may feel the remorse for a bit.

-We bought our first home off plan.
-Off plan made sense for us.
-It allowed us to get into the market.
-But not knowing if the outcome would match our expectations was overwhelming.
-Buying new also had its disadvantages: we wouldn’t know what the property would REALLY be like until we committed, handed over the money and was well into the process.
+I bought my first home off plan.
+Off plan made sense - it allowed me to get into the market.
+But not knowing if the outcome would match my expectations was overwhelming.
+Buying new also had its disadvantages: I didn't know what the property would REALLY be like until I committed, handed over the money and was well into the process.

-The remorse, anguish and doubt were consistent until we moved in.
-That’s when the reality hit: we loved the location and that this was a great step for our family.
+The remorse and doubt came and went until I moved in.
+That’s when the reality hit: I loved the location and this was a great step.

-Five years later, we purchased our 2.0.
-We wanted a space that could grow with our little family.
-We ended up downsizing, knowing that we wanted to extend, into a duplex closer to the city.
+Five years later, we purchased our 2.0 for our growing family.
+We wanted a space that could grow with us.
+We ended up in a location that wasn't in the area we were originally looking but gave us the lifestyle we wanted.

-The night we left our first home, I was very emotional.
-It represented a big milestone for us—a lot of memories made that we were leaving behind.
+The night we moved into this home represented a big milestone for us and it was exciting.
 Then, a week in, all the little niggly things that come with adjusting to a new place came out:

 - Where are all the light switches?
 Why doesn’t that one work?